mockra/Jtv/README.md

 ### JtvChannel
 The JtvChannel class provides access to stream information for a specific channel.
+You'll need to pass the channel handle when you initialize your object.

 ``` ruby
 channel = JtvChannel.new( 'channel' )
 ```

-You'll then have access to the following information; however, if a stream is offline, these values will return nil:
+You'll then have access to the following information; however, if a stream is offline, these values will return nil.

 ``` ruby
 channel.viewers